 MSBE set-aside contracts are not eligible for SBE contract goals, although MSBE firms are encouraged to include other MSBE and SBE firms as subcontractors.
 Additionally, contracts identified as MSBE set-aside contracts are not eligible for DBE participation goals.
 Accordingly, no SBE or DBE goal will be established for any contract selected as an MSBE set-aside contract.
-However, any contract awarded to an MSBE who is also a DBE, or any subcontracts awarded to DBEs on an MSBE set-aside contract, will be counted towards the District's overall DBE goal as race and gender neutral DBE attainment, in a manner consistent with FTA regulations. dealers are ineligible to participate on MSBE set-aside contracts.
+However, any contract awarded to an MSBE who is also a DBE, or any subcontracts awarded to DBEs on an MSBE set-aside contract, will be counted towards BART's overall DBE goal as race and gender neutral DBE attainment, in a manner consistent with FTA regulations.